zed-industries/zed/crates/zeta/src/complete_prompt.md

 ### Constraints

+- Your edit suggestions **must** be as small possible.
+- Preserve indentation.
 - Do not suggest re-adding code the user has recently deleted
 - Do not suggest deleting lines that the user has recently inserted
 - Prefer completing what the user just typed over suggesting to delete what they typed